wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 6.1 =
+* Updated: Support international number formats in statistics display.
-* Fixed bug in new IP validation code and support for stripping off port numbers if they are passed through the headers.
+* Fixed: bug in new IP validation code and support for stripping off port numbers if they are passed through the headers.
 Thanks Stephanos Io.

 = 6.0 =
 * Added: Page tracking support.
 Includes new overview widget and detail page.
 Also supports page hit count in the pages/post list and in the page/post editor.